Moddable-OpenSource/moddable/contributed/jsonparser/README.md

 });
 ```

-This example demonstrates the use of "lookahead" to access the next node in the Active List.
+This example demonstrates the use of _lookahead_ to access the next node in the Active List.
 When performing the pop() operation, the implementation keeps the tail node (node.next) for fields with primitive values and discards it for non-primitive fields, as it doesn't offer any value.

 Output
 ```text